jlouis/graphql-erlang/README.md

   completed on the code base.
 There is a fairly good plan for its implementation at present, but we've not had the need to implement the parallel behavior yet.
+* The system still needs a specification for sending work to worker processes through a system based on "promises".
+This allows you to coalesce data loading, and database JOINS dynamically which speeds up queries.
+* The code is somewhat rough in places and needs some refactoring.

+# Tests

+The GraphQL project has an extensive test suite.
+We prefer adding regressions to the suite as we experience them.
+Some of the tests are taken from the the official GraphQL repository and translated.
+More work is definitely needed, but in general new functionality should be provided together with a test case that demonstrates the new functionality.